-All sources of drinking water are subject potential contamination to bv constituents that are naturally occurring or are man-made.
+All sources of drinking water are subject contamination potential constituents that are naturally occurring or are man-made.
 Those constituents can be microbes, organic or inorganic chemicals, or radioactive materials.
 All drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
-The presence of contaminants does not necessarily indicate that the water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the
+The presence contaminants does not necessarily indicate that the water poses a health More risk. information about contaminants and potential health effects can be obtained by calling the